DATA-BACKED GUIDE · UPDATED JULY 2026

 What is the difference between a needle sample and a full biopsy?

-A fine needle aspirate draws a few cells through a thin needle and is quick, cheap, and often done in a normal appointment.
-A surgical biopsy removes an actual piece of tissue, or the whole lump, and needs sedation or anaesthetic.
-The needle sample is a good first step, but a full biopsy usually gives a clearer, more definitive diagnosis when the needle result is uncertain.
+A fine needle aspirate draws a few cells through a thin needle and is quick, cheap, and often done in a normal appointment without sedation.
+A surgical biopsy removes an actual piece of tissue, or the whole lump, and needs sedation or anaesthetic, which adds to the cost.
+The needle sample is a sensible first step, but a full biopsy usually gives a clearer answer when the needle result comes back inconclusive.

 Why is there a separate charge for histology?

-Histology is the laboratory work where a specialist pathologist processes and examines the tissue under a microscope and writes a report.
-That is a distinct service from taking the sample, so it appears as its own line on the bill, usually charged per sample.
-If your pet has more than one lump tested, expect a histology fee for each.
+Histology is the laboratory work: a specialist pathologist processes the tissue, examines it under a microscope, and writes a report.
+That is a distinct service from taking the sample itself, so it shows up as its own line on the bill, usually charged per sample.
+If your pet has more than one lump tested, expect a histology fee for each one, not a single combined charge.

 Should I have a lump tested before removing it?

-Often yes, because knowing what a lump is helps your vet plan how much surrounding tissue to remove and whether wider treatment is needed.
-For some straightforward lumps your vet may recommend removing and testing in one go instead.
-Discuss which approach suits your pet, as it affects both the outcome and the total cost.
+Often yes, because knowing what a lump is helps your vet plan how much surrounding tissue needs to come out and whether any further treatment is needed.
+For some straightforward, low-risk lumps your vet may suggest removing and testing in one go instead, which saves a separate procedure.
+Ask your vet which approach fits your pet's situation, because it affects both the outcome and the total you end up paying.